Unreal Engine: Verse

-Verse is the new scripting language for Unreal Engine, first implemented in Fortnite.
+Verse is a programming language that was developed by Epic Games for programming in the Unreal Engine, and the Unreal Editor for Fortnite (UEFN), a game development software used to create player-made games in Fortnite.
+Verse was first implemented in UEFN on March 23, 2023, and it is the main scripting language for UEFN and Unreal Engine.

+Verse was created along with UEFN by Epic Games with the aim of creating a programming language that allows UEFN creators to develop complex games and systems for the Fortnite multiverse.
 Simon Peyton Jones, known for his contributions to the Haskell programming language, joined Epic Games in December 2021 as Engineering Fellow to work on Verse with his long-time colleague Lennart Augustsson and others.
-Conceived by Sweeney, it was officially presented at Haskell eXchange in December 2022 as an open source functional-logic language for the metaverse.
+Conceived by Tim Sweeney, it was officially presented at Haskell eXchange in December 2022 as an open source functional-logic language for the Fortnite metaverse.
 A research paper, titled The Verse Calculus: a Core Calculus for Functional Logic Programming, was also published.

-The language was eventually launched in March 2023 as part of the release of the Unreal Editor for Fortnite (UEFN) at the Game Developers Conference, with plans to be available to all Unreal Engine users by 2025.
+The language was eventually launched in March 2023 as part of the release of the Unreal Editor for Fortnite (UEFN) at the Game Developers Conference.
+It is available to all Unreal Engine users.

 Marketplace

 With Unreal Engine 4, Epic opened the Unreal Engine Marketplace in September 2014.
 The Marketplace is a digital storefront that allows content creators and developers to provide art assets, models, sounds, environments, code snippets, and other features that others could purchase, along with tutorials and other guides.
 Some content is provided for free by Epic, including previously offered Unreal assets and tutorials.
 Prior to July 2018, Epic took a 30% share of the sales but due to the success of Unreal and Fortnite Battle Royale, Epic retroactively reduced its take to 12%.